Rebecca Fox – Successful Journey To Fashion Buying Career at Pamela Scott

 “Other days I assist on photo shoots, so the model comes in and I go through each of the outfits beforehand and make sure they are being styled the way we want them to be styled and getting the next outfits ready while she’s shooting and putting the others back.

-“The next day then I go through each item and put the content up on the website so when you click into a red coat for example there’s the description, the size guide, and all of that information.
+“The next day I go through each item and put the content up on the website so when you click into a red coat for example there’s the description, the size guide, and all of that information.

-“I love working on the photoshoots, I absolutely love that.
-I’ve always been interested in fashion and have always loved helping my friends find the perfect outfit for any occasion but the main thing I love about that is when you see that friend or customer who is a little shyer try something on that’s perfect for them, it’s like their whole aura changes and they look so happy and feel so confident in it.
+“I love working on the photoshoots, I absolutely love thatI’ve always been interested in fashion and have always loved helping my friends find the perfect outfit for any occasion but the main thing I love about that is when you see that friend or customer who is a little shyer try something on that’s perfect for them, it’s like their whole aura changes and they look so happy and feel so confident in it.

-“I loved the styling element in that, but I mostly loved the look on their face when they find that perfect piece.
-Buying for me is doing that on a much bigger scale, I know I can’t see their reaction to finding the perfect thing, but I love picturing my customers buying those types of items,” Rebecca explained.
+“I loved the styling element in that, but I mostly loved the look on their face when they found that perfect pieceBuying for me is doing that on a much bigger scale, I know I can’t see their reaction to finding the perfect thing, but I love picturing my customers buying those types of items,” Rebecca explained.

 Experienced Gained At Portobello

-“I got so much hands-on experience during my time at Portobello.
+I got so much hands-on experience during my time at Portobello.
 I did a couple of days with the stylist Kathy O’Connor working on charity fashion shows, picking things for the Brown Thomas fashion shows.

 “We had another tutor who had so much previous experience she just knew what she was talking about and all her side stories about when she was a buyer were so helpful even down to the little things.

-“I think the great thing about Portobello is that when you first start and they tell you that you’ll get internships and you can get jobs after this course – and you actually do.
+“I think the great thing about Portobello is that when you first start they tell you that you’ll get internships and you can get jobs after this course – and you actually do.
 There are so many colleges that say that and then the course ends, and you have no idea where to even begin.

-“I know people who have gone to college to study this, that and the other and there was no help once they were finished it’s like ‘okay bye, off into the world yourself’ whereas Anne Marie even text me shortly after I started my job to see how I was getting on.
+“I know people who have gone to college to study this, that and the other and there was no help once they were finished it’s like ‘okay bye, off into the world yourself’ whereas Anne Marie even texted me shortly after I started my job to see how I was getting on.

 “They genuinely care about the students and they genuinely want to see them succeed afterwards.
 They care about that individual and how they are going to succeed,” she said.